-So, you have the two player starter for Dropfleet Commander and now you want to add some models to your list and grow your game?
-Well, I don’t know the right answers to this question, but here’s where I am taking both the UCM and Scourge starters from the recommended ships to then next points level.
-The goal is to add a single carrier and frigate sprue to the list, while trying to fill some of the holes we were left wanting with the starter game.
+So, you have the two-player starter for Dropfleet Commander and now you want to add some models to your list and grow your game?
+Well, I don’t know the right answers to this question, but here’s where I am taking both the UCM and Scourge starters from the recommended ships to the next points level.
+The goal is to add a single carrier and frigate sprue to the list while trying to fill some of the holes we were left wanting with the starter game.

 Then, with two more ships available with the frigate sprue there are some choices to be made.
-However, I wanted to be able to both defend my strike carriers in atmosphere, but I also want to be able to have some better tools to go after enemy strike carriers as well.
+However, I wanted to be able to defend my strike carriers in the atmosphere, but I also want to be able to have some better tools to go after enemy strike carriers as well.
 To that end, I added a pair of Santiago’s.
-With the rule air-to-air on it’s Stingray Missile Bays it will be able to effectively shoot within atmosphere.
-After all, there was a large amount of frustration about those strike carriers needing to be hit on 6’s constantly when they were within atmosphere.
+With the rule air-to-air on its Stingray Missile Bays, it will be able to effectively shoot within the atmosphere.
+After all, there was a large amount of frustration about those strike carriers needing to be hit on 6’s constantly when they were within the atmosphere.
 That should help give me real presence over at least one cluster in the mid/late game.

 I don’t know if these are the right choices to add to the list yet, but I am excited to give them a try.
-By going this slower approach, it should give us time to both learn the rules more and experiment with tactics as I continue to add models from the Kickstarter.
+Going this slower approach should give us time to learn the rules more and experiment with tactics as I continue to add models from the Kickstarter.
 It’s likely going to be a while before that next game, so more updates will be coming after that game for sure.